rezozero/mixedfeed/README.md

 will inherit from `RZ\MixedFeed\AbstractFeedProvider`.
 Then you will have to implement each method from `FeedProviderInterface`:

 * `getDateTime` method to look for the critical datetime field in your feed.
 * `getFeed` method to consume your API endpoint with a count limit and take care of caching your responses.
+This method **must convert your own feed items into `\stdClass` objects.**
-* `getCanonicalMessage` method to look for the important text content in your feed.
+* `getCanonicalMessage` method to look for the important text content in your feed items.
 * `getFeedPlatform` method to get a global text identifier for your feed items.
 * `isValid` method to check if API call has succeeded regarding feed content.
 * `getErrors` method to errors from API feed that did not succeed.